 Preheat the Oven: Preheat oven to 375°F (190°C) with the rack in the center.

-Mix Wet Ingredients: In a large mixing bowl, whisk together the pumpkin puree, 2 beaten eggs melted and cooled butter, and water until smooth and fully combined.
+Mix Wet Ingredients: In a large mixing bowl, whisk together the pumpkin puree, beaten eggs, melted and cooled butter, and water until smooth and fully combined.

-Combine Dry Ingredients: In a separate medium bowl, whisk together all-purpose flour granulated sugar, baking soda, baking powder, ground cloves, ground cinnamon, ground nutmeg, and salt until evenly mixed.
+Combine Dry Ingredients: In a separate medium bowl, whisk together flour, granulated sugar, baking soda, baking powder, ground cinnamon, ground nutmeg, ground cloves, ground ginger, and salt until evenly mixed.

 Combine the Wet & Dry Mixtures: Gradually add the dry ingredients to the wet ingredients, stirring with a whisk or spatula until just combined.
 Do not overmix; a few small lumps are okay.

 Fill the Pan(s): Pour the batter evenly into the prepared pans, filling about ¾ full.
-Smooth the top(s) with a spatula.
+Smooth the top(s) with a spatula and run a knife along the center length for a domed top.

 Bake: For a standard loaf, bake at 375°F (190°C) for 25 minutes and reduce the oven to 350ªF (175°C) for an additional 30-40 minutes.
 For mini loaves, bake at 375°F (190°C) for 15 minutes and reduce the oven to 350°F (175°C) for an additional 10-15 minutes.
 Bread is done when a toothpick or cake tester inserted into the center comes out clean or with a few moist crumbs.